 More often than not, the presence of the old program or method gets in the way of starting something new and better.
 It contributes to a passive mindset and creates a culture of inertia.

-Killing the not-quite-broken system causes discomfort, breaking the inertia and creating an urgency for positive change.
+Killing the not-quite-broken system of things like church traditions causes discomfort, breaking the inertia, and creating an urgency for positive change.

 Some bosses are known for the policy that if they see something a little bit broken, they bust it up completely, creating an emergency that must be fixed.
 A scratched window stops getting noticed, but a broken window gets replaced right away.